hevoio/recoverable-kafka-producer/README.md

 ## Delivery Semantics

-*Recoverable Producer* gives atleast-once semantics and its also possible that some of the records are pushed out of order(mostly in case of failures)
+*Recoverable Producer* gives atleast-once semantics and its also possible that some of the records are pushed out of order(in case of failure callbacks).

 ## Configurations

 Sample code for using recoverable producer can be found here.
-There are few configurations that need to be keep in mind while using the recoverable producer.
+There are few configurations that need to be kept in mind while using the recoverable producer.

 ### Max parallelism